Ezibenroc/PyRoaringBitMap/README.rst

 |Documentation Status|

-An efficient and light-weight ordered set of 32 bits integers.
+An efficient and light-weight ordered set of integers.
 This is a Python wrapper for the C library `CRoaring <https://github.com/RoaringBitmap/CRoaring>`__.

 Example